frameland/coding_challenge_condignum/README.md

 # Coding Challenge

+## Running the app locally
+`npm start`
+to run the app in dev mode.
+Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

+`npm build` builds the app for production to the `build` folder.

+`npm test` to launch the test runner in interactive watch mode.
+I only really tested the most tricky function of the project.

 ## Notes
+* I used create-react-app to bootstrap the project.
+* Libraries used: react-router and tailwind
 * Date/time format is ISO 8601
-* 2D array of bools as data structure makes serializing not very robust (changing order/inserting new question would invalidate the saved data)
+* The answers of the user are saved a a 2D array of bool.
+It was the simplest structure for solving this problem, however this makes it not very robust to change.
+E.g: Changing order/inserting new question would invalidate the saved data.
 * Although the QuestionView and QuestionReadView are similar, I kept them separate intentionally as this makes them more flexible for future updates.

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts

-In the project directory, you can run:

-### `npm start`

-Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-The page will reload when you make changes.\
-You may also see any lint errors in the console.

-### `npm test`

-Launches the test runner in the interactive watch mode.\
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

-### `npm run build`

-Builds the app for production to the `build` folder.\
-It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.\
-Your app is ready to be deployed!

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

-### `npm run eject`

-**Note: this is a one-way operation.
-Once you `eject`, you can't go back!**

-If you aren't satisfied with the build tool and configuration choices, you can `eject` at any time.
-This command will remove the single build dependency from your project.

-Instead, it will copy all the configuration files and the transitive dependencies (webpack, Babel, ESLint, etc) right into your project so you have full control over them.
-All of the commands except `eject` will still work, but they will point to the copied scripts so you can tweak them.
-At this point you're on your own.

-You don't have to ever use `eject`.
-The curated feature set is suitable for small and middle deployments, and you shouldn't feel obligated to use this feature.
-However we understand that this tool wouldn't be useful if you couldn't customize it when you are ready for it.

-## Learn More

-You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).

-To learn React, check out the [React documentation](https://reactjs.org/).

-### Code Splitting

-This section has moved here: [https://facebook.github.io/create-react-app/docs/code-splitting](https://facebook.github.io/create-react-app/docs/code-splitting)

-### Analyzing the Bundle Size

-This section has moved here: [https://facebook.github.io/create-react-app/docs/analyzing-the-bundle-size](https://facebook.github.io/create-react-app/docs/analyzing-the-bundle-size)

-### Making a Progressive Web App

-This section has moved here: [https://facebook.github.io/create-react-app/docs/making-a-progressive-web-app](https://facebook.github.io/create-react-app/docs/making-a-progressive-web-app)

-### Advanced Configuration

-This section has moved here: [https://facebook.github.io/create-react-app/docs/advanced-configuration](https://facebook.github.io/create-react-app/docs/advanced-configuration)

-### Deployment

-This section has moved here: [https://facebook.github.io/create-react-app/docs/deployment](https://facebook.github.io/create-react-app/docs/deployment)

-### `npm run build` fails to minify

-This section has moved here: [https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify](https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify)
+## Duration for completetion
+* 1 day for the initial draft
+* Half day for refactoring + improving visuals (adding routes via react-router, improve css with tailwind)
+* Half a day for further refactoring + docs + completion
+---
+**Total**: ~ 2 days

+## CRUD endpoints suggestion
+This suggestion assumes a token based API:
+* GET: **getQuestions**() -> JSON List of question data
+* GET: **getIteration**(token, iterationId) -> JSON object representing an iteration: `{title, creationDateString, answers}`
+* POST: **createIteration**(token, title, creationDateString, answers) -> Success/Failure response
+* PUT: **updateIteration**(token, iterationId, answers)
+* DELETE: **removeIteration**(token, iterationId)

+The iterationId could be created by the backend in the `createIteration(...)` call and sent back in the success response:
+`{"code": 200, "iterationId": "b4gh53"}`